notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 1 - SQL for Data Science.md

 The storage engine, or database engine, is the software component that processes the byte code and runs the intended SQL statement.
 It reads and stores the data in the database files on physical disk storage.
 Upon completion, the storage engine returns the result to the requesting application.

-### What are SQL commands?
+### What are SQL clauses?

-Structured query language (SQL) commands are specific keywords or SQL statements that developers use to manipulate the data stored in a relational database.
-You can categorize SQL commands as follows.
+Structured query language (SQL) clauses are specific keywords or SQL statements that developers use to manipulate the data stored in a relational database.
+You can categorize SQL clauses as follows.

 #### **Data definition language**

-Data definition language (DDL) refers to SQL commands that design the database structure.
+Data definition language (DDL) refers to SQL clauses that design the database structure.
 Database engineers use DDL to create and modify database objects based on the business requirements.
-For example, the database engineer uses the CREATE command to create database objects such as tables, views, and indexes.
+For example, the database engineer uses the CREATE clause to create database objects such as tables, views, and indexes.

 #### **Data query language**

 Data query language (DQL) consists of instructions for retrieving data stored in relational databases.
-Software applications use the SELECT command to filter and return specific results from a SQL table.
+Software applications use the SELECT clause to filter and return specific results from a SQL table.

 #### **Data manipulation language**

 Data manipulation language (DML) statements write new information or modify existing records in a relational database.
-For example, an application uses the INSERT command to store a new record in the database.
+For example, an application uses the INSERT clause to store a new record in the database.

 #### **Data control language**

 Database administrators use data control language (DCL) to manage or authorize database access for other users.
-For example, they can use the GRANT command to permit certain applications to manipulate one or more tables.
+For example, they can use the GRANT clause to permit certain applications to manipulate one or more tables.

 #### **Transaction control language**

 The relational engine uses transaction control language (TCL) to automatically make database changes.
-For example, the database uses the ROLLBACK command to undo an erroneous transaction.
+For example, the database uses the ROLLBACK clause to undo an erroneous transaction.

 ### What are SQL standards?